Provincial deputation in Spanish America

 The Diputación Provincial, Spanish for Provincial Deputation, was a type of institution created by the Spanish Constitution of 1812 to provide a representation of the territorial divisions of both Spain and the Hispanic American territories of the Spanish Empire, during the term of the Cortes of Cádiz.
 The Cortes created new structures for home rule, the provincial deputations and the constitutional ayuntamientos (local governments).
 The provincial deputations were a way by which regions ruled by juntas and areas in rebellion in the Americas could keep local control, but maintain their ties to the larger Spanish Empire.

 The term "province" in America had an imprecise meaning.
 The American deputies with the word referred to the small province (Partido), while the European deputies did with great province (kingdom, viceroyalty).
 The Spanish courts identified province with Intendancy.
 Previously, the decree of the Supreme Central Junta defined the American territories not as colonies, but as an integral part of the Hispanic Monarchy.

 With the constitution and the creation of provincial deputations, the Cortes abolished the viceroyalties; the provincial deputations dealt directly with the government in Spain.
 The province was governed by a Jefe Político (political chief) appointed by the central government, and a seven-member Diputación Provincial (provincial council), popularly elected.
 With the absolutist restoration in Spain in 1814 and 1823, the provinces as political entities disappeared and their territories were again included in the restored viceroyalties.
 However, by 1825 all but Cuba, Puerto Rico, and the Philippines remained of The Indies, following the Spanish American wars of independence.

+Viceroyalties

+The Indies was the traditional name for the overseas territories of the Spanish Empire in the Americas and the Philippines, incorporated into the Crown of Castile.
+Under the Bourbon dynasty, the Monarchy — until then a plural union of separate kingdoms — was transformed into a single Kingdom in pursuit of better administrative and economic organization, becoming known as the Kingdom of Spain and the Indies.
+Under the reforms of Charles III, Bourbon Reforms, the Viceroyalty of Peru was divided into three viceroyalties, and all Spanish territories were in turn subdivided into intendancies (1803).
+The viceroy was the king's alter ego.